CalebQ42/LinuxPA/README.md

 Photos are found [Here](https://goo.gl/photos/VtBUL6DyZTMidj5n6).
 The screenshots are with the adapta gtk theme

 # TODO (Might be in order)
 1. MAKE IT BETTER
-1. Add updater for .AppImage files
+1. Ask if you want to update
+1. Better appimage support in general
-1. Check if all apps are closed when it closes and ask if you want to force stop the apps.
+1. Check if all apps are closed when it closes and ask if you want to force stop the apps. .